ggslc/bisicles-uob/examples/PythonChannel/IceFrac2/results_channel_frac.md

 # How to run

-1. mk_inputs.sh \# produces inputs.\* files for each case
+1. mk_inputs.sh  produces inputs.\* files for each case
-2. mk_ouputs.sh \# run BISICLES for each case. runs all jobs in the background, as simultaneous serial jobs
+2. mk_ouputs.sh  runs BISICLES for each case. runs all jobs in the background, as simultaneous serial jobs
-3. python3 plot_channel_frac.py - \# produces the plots.
+3. plot_channel_frac.py  produces the plots.
 Needs libamrfile to read the hdf5 files

-#Results
+# Results

 ## Ice area and calving zone area